Maharava/SpaceStation/Game Concept/Stage 1.md

    - Heroes start at Rank 1 and can progress to Rank 5.
    - Each rank increases base stats and changes hero appearance.
    - Hero images follow the naming convention: hero_X.png (where X is the rank number).
+   - On the hero details screen, hero ranks are shown as small icons under the heroes name, 1 for each rank.
+The icones are data/assets/gui/jupiter.png.
+These icones are 512x512 and need to eb scaled down substantially without losing their quality

 5. **Tooltips**:
    - Mousing over equipment slots shows a tooltip with slot purpose or equipped gear details.